Senior One Day Trophy: Mithali Raj’s Railways clinch 12th title with thumping win against Jharkhand

 |Jharkhand

-Final vs Jharkhand: Railways Won by 7 Wickets
+Final vs Jharkhand: Railways won by 7 wickets

-SF vs Bengal: Railways Won by 6 Wickets
+SF vs Bengal: Railways won by 6 wickets

-QF vs Odisha: Railways Won by 68 Runs
+QF vs Odisha: Railways won by 68 runs

-Group B, Match 5 vs Assam: Railways Won by 9 Wickets
+Group B, Match 5 vs Assam: Railways won by 9 wickets

-Group B, Match 4 vs Saurashtra: Railways Won by 139 Runs
+Group B, Match 4 vs Saurashtra: Railways won by 139 runs

-Group B, Match 3 vs Haryana: Railways Won by 153 Runs
+Group B, Match 3 vs Haryana: Railways won by 153 runs

-Group B, Match 2 vs Uttarakhand: Railways Won by 8 Wickets
+Group B, Match 2 vs Uttarakhand: Railways won by 8 wickets

-Group B, Match 1 vs Bengal: Railways Won by 67 Runs
+Group B, Match 1 vs Bengal: Railways won by 67 runs

 Mithali Raj and Co were asked to field first but despite losing the toss, the favourites dictated tempo throughout the duration of the final at the Saurashtra Cricket Association Stadium.
 Tournament’s leading run-getter Indrani Roy top-scored for Jharkhand in the final, making 49.